Super-Protocol/docs/docs/fundamentals/offers.md

 ### Compute

 Compute offer is the main component in any order.
-It provides the resources and a Trusted Execution Environment necessary to perform a secure execution of solutions.
+It provides the resources and a TEE necessary to perform a secure execution of solutions.

 A compute offer is a combination of two parts:

-- A record on the blockchain containing the parameters that govern how to order the offer
+- A record on the blockchain containing the parameters that govern how to order the offer.
 - A physical confidential computing device connected to Super Protocol.

 To balance the load and set better prices for the users, the compute provider can divide the resources of the physical machine into smaller parts—configuration [slots and options](/fundamentals/slots#configuration).